11 Ways to Use Mindfulness At Work

 Whether you’re completely new to mindfulness or continuing to practice it in your everyday life, these are 11 simple ways you can add mindfulness into work.

-Give them a try and let us know how you find them.
+Give them a try and let me know how you find them.

 Check In Before You Clock In

 Getting up and getting ready for work is never as seamless as we would like it to be.

 From children having tantrums over toast to traffic to those accidental late alarms.
 The mornings can be a mad rush to get out the door and get to work on time.

 But before you step through the door into work, take five to centre yourself.

 Dragging the frustrations of the morning into work with you will only result in you feeling more frazzled and overwhelmed as the day goes on.

 Simply sit in your car, and take five long deep breaths — Check-In with how you are feeling in your mind and in your body.

 Just by grounding yourself in this way before entering work can sometimes make the difference between a bad day and a good day.